A parliamentary report of 1777 recorded a parish workhouse in operation at Tetbury for up to 60 inmates.

 Initially, Tetbury Union continued to use the existing Tetbury parish workhouse.
 The Board of Guardians bought the site and alterations were made with advice from the architect Sampson Kempthorne.
 The resulting site layout is shown on the 1898 map below.

-In 1905-6, the workhouse was rebuilt with a Mr Lawson as architect.
+In 1905-6, the workhouse was rebuilt with a Mr V.A.
+Lawson as architect and incorporated some adjacent land which had been acquired at the north-east of the original site.
 The new building, which cost £3,850 (less £150 allowed for the old material) was built by George Drew.
-The redevelopment involved moving the access path a little way to the north-east and incorporating the land in between into the main site.

-The new building adopted a T-shape layout, with a central administrative block at the front, with male and female accommodation at each side.
+The reconstructed building had a T-shape layout, with a central administrative block at the front, with male and female accommodation at each side.

-A separate house at the north of the workhouse accommodated the workhouse Master.
+A new block at the north-east of the workhouse accommodated the sick wards and nurses' accommodation.

 The wing to the rear housed the dining hall and kitchen.
 A separate laundry stood at the south-east.
 A date-stone from the 1790 workhouse is incorporated into the rear of the main block.